hippmatthew/PECS/README.md

 4. Use `python3 install_vulkan.py`
 5. Install Homebrew (https://brew.sh)
 6. Open terminal
+7. Use `echo "export CPATH=/opt/homebrew/include" >> ~/.zprofile` to show the compiler where to look for homebrew headers
+8. User `echo "export LIBRARY_PATH=/opt/homebrew/lib" >>~/.zprofile` tp show the compiler where to look for homebrew libraries
-7. Use `brew install glfw` to install GLFW
+9. Use `brew install glfw` to install GLFW
-8. Use `brew install glm` to install GLM
+10. Use `brew install glm` to install GLM
-9. Use `brew install pkg-config` to install pkg-config
+11. Use `brew install pkg-config` to install pkg-config
-10. Clone the repository and store it in an accessible location on the system
+12. Clone the repository and store it in an accessible location on the system
-11. Remove .default from the .env file and open it
+13. Remove .default from the .env file and open it
-12. Delete all Windows specific variables
+14. Delete all Windows specific variables
-13. Remove .default from the makefile and open it
+15. Remove .default from the makefile and open it
-14. Uncomment the MacOS specific variables
+16. Uncomment the MacOS specific variables
-15. Delete all Windows specific variables
+17. Delete all Windows specific variables
-16. Uncomment the MacOS clean functions at the bottom of the makefile and delete the Windows clean functions
+18. Uncomment the MacOS clean functions at the bottom of the makefile and delete the Windows clean functions

 ## Using the Library